EligeBader/LLM-Classification-Finetuning/README.md

 After training your model, the results will be saved in the `models/` directory.
 You can evaluate the performance of your model using the test dataset and the provided `sample_submission.csv`.

 ## 📜 License
 This project is licensed under the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
-See the [LICENSE](LICENSE) file for more details.

 ## 🙏 Acknowledgements
 A big thank you to Kaggle for providing the platform and the dataset for this competition.
 Let's make chatbots more human-friendly!